vchaptsev/cookiecutter-django-vue/README.rst

 *These features can be enabled during initial project setup.*

 * Integration with Travis_ for CI
-* Integration with Sentry_ for error logging
 * Integration with CKeditor_ for rich text editing
 * Integration with MailHog_ for local email testing
+* Integration with Sentry_ for frontend and backend errors logging
 * Integration with `Google Analytics`_ or `Yandex Metrika`_ for web-analytics

 .. _12-Factor: http://12factor.net/